happy-go-sylvie/veep-insults/server/README.md

 ### Database Setup

-Now, we're going to set up a database to store our list of characters and our list of insults.
+Now, let's set up a database to store our list of characters and our list of insults.

-Once your project is created, click "database" on the left menu.
+Once your project is created, click "Database" under "Develop" on the left menu.
 Under "Cloud Firestore", click "Create database".

+Start in production mode and use a *us-central* location.

 In this database, we create two collections *characters* and *insults*.